How to use LinkedIn to get a job in 2018

-Top tip: if you want to be found by recruiters, or any one else searching the site, choose keywords over eccentricity.
-Being a ‘word monkey’ might tickle you and impress your mates, but doesn’t often appear in job ads meaning you'll be less searchable.
+Top tip: If you want to be found by recruiters, or anyone else searching the site, choose keywords over eccentricity.
+Being a ‘word monkey’ might tickle you and impress your mates, but it doesn’t often appear in job ads, meaning you'll be less searchable.

-Use the summary box to showcase your achievements, aspirations or present an elevator pitch: why you make a great employee, a process you’ve improved, or why you just downright rock – all in around 50-100 words.
-Easy peasy!
+Use the summary box to showcase your achievements, aspirations or present an elevator pitch – why you make a great employee, a process you’ve improved, or why you just downright rock.

 Try to include keywords that recruiters or others are likely to search for (and don't forget that your profile could show up in internet searches, too).

 Here are some LinkedIn professional summary examples to get your juices flowing: